 - Sponsor/accounting information

-- Research is permanently closed to the enrollment of new participants.
+- The study is permanently closed to enrollment of new participants;

-- All participants have completed research interventions (e.g., tests, physical or psychological exams, administer medications or treatments, etc.) including collection of data for follow-up.
+- You are no longer continuing to or planning to perform interventions (e.g., tests, physical or psychological exams, administer medications or treatments, etc.)on participants in order to gather data about them (including collection of data for follow-up);

-If these criteria are not met, the investigator must apply for continuing review to allow for continued research activities.
+If these criteria are not met, the IRB application should NOT be closed using a Final Project Report; the investigator must apply for continuing review to allow for continued research activities.
 If the study is closed before these criteria are met, a new study application must be submitted before continuing with research activities.
 The investigator may not conduct research activities until he/she has received IRB approval to do so.

 Submitting a Final Project Report in ERICA

 - Open the study in ERICA.

 - Answer the questions on the first page.
 Keep in mind that your answers must align

 with the criteria mentioned above in order for the application to take you to the